-Bracelayer Compression Gear fits comfortably under custom knee braces and stops them from sliding down the leg during activity and limits skin trauma caused by knee brace straps.
+Bracelayer Compression Gear fits comfortably under custom knee braces, stops them from sliding down the leg during activity and limits skin trauma caused by knee brace straps.

 Use promo code KNEEBRACE to save 15% off your first order.